-Four Motor Carrier Enforcement Specialists, Three Motor Carrier Enforcement Supervisors, and Five Motor Carrier Enforcement Officers are currently trained to conduct intrastate compliance reviews.
+Three Motor Carrier Enforcement Specialists, Four Motor Carrier Enforcement Supervisors, and Two Motor Carrier Enforcement Officers are currently trained to conduct intrastate compliance reviews.

-Thirteen individuals (1 Motor Carrier Enforcement Administrator, 6 Motor Carrier Specialists, 1 Program Analyst, 1 Administrative Assistant and 4 Clerk Typists) administer the MCSAP program from the Commercial Vehicle Safety Division which includes Data Q's, crash reports, certification of inspection reports, financial management, quarterly voucher documentation, vehicle and equipment inventory, supplies for field personnel, and information technology support.
+Fourteen individuals (1 Motor Carrier Enforcement Administrator, 1 Motor Carrier Enforcement Supervisor, 6 Motor Carrier Specialists, 1 Program Analyst, 1 Administrative Assistant and 4 Clerk Typists) administer the MCSAP program from the Commercial Vehicle Safety Division which includes compliance review program, Data Q's, crash reports, certification of inspection reports, financial management, quarterly voucher documentation, vehicle and equipment inventory, supplies for field personnel, and information technology support.

-The PUC has 31 and municipal police departments have 266 certified MCSAP Inspectors.
+The PUC has 31 and municipal police departments have 271 certified MCSAP Inspectors.
 The annual certification period for all MCSAP inspectors in Pennsylvania is based on a calendar year (January 1 - December 31), and as a condition of maintaining certification, each inspector must attend a minimum of 16 hours of annual refresher training which is conducted by PSP staff.
 The PSP and PUC each conduct update training conferences that range from three to five days.